ritik-prog/AI-Powered-Bug-to-PR-Autopilot-with-Portia-Integration/README.md

 ### **Data Privacy**

-- Only issue content is sent to OpenAI for analysis
+- Only issue content is sent to AI services for analysis
 - No data is stored beyond the API call
 - All operations are logged for transparency